simondilhas/practice_circle/docs/howto/organize/facilitate_sessions.md

 ## 3. What the Facilitator Does *Not* Do

-- Interpret experiences (“That warmth means energy moving”)
+- Interpret experiences ("That warmth means energy moving")
 - Correct posture unless someone risks injury
 - Offer therapy or spiritual advice
 - Dominate debrief discussions